Fleet Insurance & Risk

 • The cost of building the program is typically less than the year-one premium reduction it produces.

-If you operate a mid-market fleet, your last insurance renewal probably included a sentence from your broker that went roughly: "The carriers are tightening up.
-We're going to need more documentation this year."
+Your last renewal probably included a sentence from your broker that went something like: "The carriers are tightening up.
+They want more documentation this year."

-That sentence is the underwriting world quietly shifting how it prices your risk.
-The shift has been underway for several years, but 2025 and 2026 have accelerated it.
-This article breaks down exactly what underwriters now look at, why the change happened, and the seven controls that move the needle most on your renewal pricing.
+That sentence is the underwriting world quietly repricing your risk.
+The shift has been building for years; 2025 and 2026 accelerated it.
+Here's what underwriters now look at, why it changed, and the seven things that move your renewal pricing the most.

 Why underwriting changed

 1. Claim severity is up.
-Marsh's Q1 2025 Global Insurance Market Index reported U.S. casualty rates up 8 percent driven primarily by claim severity and large jury verdicts.
-The cost per loss is rising faster than loss frequency.
+Marsh's Q1 2025 Global Insurance Market Index put U.S. casualty rates up 8% — driven by claim severity and big jury verdicts.
+The cost per loss is climbing faster than the frequency.

 2. Premises liability is now a top driver of nuclear verdicts.
-The U.S. Chamber's Institute for Legal Reform found premises liability claims now drive 14.3 percent of nuclear verdicts in personal injury and wrongful death cases.
-For fleet operators with terminals, yards, and distribution centers, this is a direct exposure.
+The U.S. Chamber's Institute for Legal Reform found premises liability now drives 14.3% of nuclear verdicts in personal injury and wrongful death cases.
+Every terminal, yard, and DC you operate is exposure.

 3. Cargo theft is up.
-Verisk CargoNet reported total cargo theft losses surged to nearly $725 million in 2025, up 27 percent year over year.
-Underwriters are pricing cargo lines harder than they did three years ago.
+Verisk CargoNet reported 2025 U.S. cargo theft losses near $725 million — up 27% year over year.
+Underwriters price cargo lines harder than they did three years ago.

-Underwriting fleet security in 2026 uses a layered evaluation framework.
-The four layers, in order of weight:
+Underwriting your fleet security uses four inputs, in order of weight:

-Still the largest factor.
-Three to five years of loss history feeds the operator's experience modifier.
-Operators above the industry median pay more; operators below pay less.
-Loss history is past data and cannot be changed, but how the next loss is documented can affect how it's weighted.
+Still the biggest input.
+Three to five years of loss history feeds your experience modifier.
+Above the industry median, you pay more.
+Below it, you pay less.
+Past data can't be changed — but how the next loss gets documented affects how it's weighted.

-Increasingly priced separately from collision and cargo.
-Underwriters look at: number of facilities, geographic concentration, surrounding crime data, lighting and access control quality, security staffing ratios, and any documented incidents involving third-party injury at any facility.
+Now priced separately from collision and cargo.
+Underwriters look at facility count, geographic concentration, surrounding crime data, lighting and access control quality, security staffing ratios, and any third-party injury incidents at any of your locations.

-The newest evaluation layer and the one most operators handle worst.
-Underwriters now request a physical security program document — not a vague summary, but a real document showing standards, responsible owners, vendor relationships, training records, and incident handling.
-Operators who can produce this score significantly better than operators who cannot.
+The newest input — and the one most fleets handle worst.
+Underwriters now ask for a physical security program document.
+Not a summary.
+A real document with standards, named owners, vendor relationships, training records, and incident handling.
+Fleets that can hand it over score significantly better than fleets that can't.

-Telematics data (Samsara, Geotab, Lytx, Motive), safety scores, MCS-150 mileage, FMCSA SAFER violations, and increasingly, public news scraping for any incident involving the operator.
-This data is largely outside the operator's narrative control — which is why the documentation in Layer 3 matters more.
+Telematics (Samsara, Geotab, Lytx, Motive), safety scores, MCS-150 mileage, FMCSA SAFER violations, and increasingly, news scraping for any incident with your name on it.
+You don't control most of this — which is why the documentation in input 3 matters even more.

-A real document, dated, owned by a named individual, reviewed quarterly.
+Dated.
+Named owner.
+Reviewed quarterly.
 Not a binder of vendor contracts.
-The document should describe: scope of the program, governance structure, vendor relationships, SOPs, training requirements, incident response procedures, and quarterly review cadence.
-Underwriters care about existence and consistency more than length.
+It covers program scope, ownership, vendor relationships, SOPs, training requirements, incident response, and review cadence.
+Underwriters care about existence and consistency — not length.

 2. Incident pattern analysis

-12 to 24 months of incident data — every event, not just losses that hit the insurance claim threshold.
-Documented analysis showing pattern recognition (where, when, what type), corrective actions taken, and outcomes measured.
-This converts loss history from a number into a story.
+12 to 24 months of incident data — every event, not just the ones that hit the claim threshold.
+Documented analysis: where, when, what type, what you did, what changed.
+Turns your loss history from a number into a story.

-Contracts with all security, monitoring, and access control vendors, with documented SLAs and performance reviews.
-Annual vendor scorecards.
-Clear ownership of vendor relationships.
-Underwriters view vendor chaos as a leading indicator of program failure.
+Contracts with every security, monitoring, and access control vendor.
+Documented SLAs.
+Annual scorecards.
+Named owner per relationship.
+Underwriters read vendor chaos as a leading indicator of program failure.

 4. CTPAT, TSA, FMCSA, and DOT standing

-For applicable operators, CTPAT certification is increasingly weighted favorably.
-TSA Known Shipper status, FMCSA SAFER cleanliness, and DOT audit history are all evaluated.
-Operators with active compliance violations should expect harder pricing until violations are cleared and documented.
+Where it applies, CTPAT is increasingly weighted in your favor.
+TSA Known Shipper status, FMCSA SAFER cleanliness, and DOT audit history all get checked.
+Open violations mean harder pricing until they're cleared and documented.

 5. Video coverage analysis